 - do all of the above ;-)

-We all know the ecosystems like Facebook, Google, Android, Apple.
-Now, we see more and more companies realizing that a good way to satisfy the investor (and stay in business) is to
+An ecosystem comprises of a core (which is your property) + high-value capabilities delivered by partners and consumed by customers that you were able to attract.
+We all know of ecosystems like Facebook, Google, Android, Apple.
+Now we see more and more companies realizing that a good way to satisfy the investor and stay in business is to

 The multiverse is, of course, the brainchild of the recently deceased, great, Stephen Hawking and probably a few other people like Kip Thorne.
 It assumes that next to our universe that we know, there are infinite other universes that can best be visualized again with soap bubbles.